danrot/master-thesis/05_conclusion.md

 # Conclusion and outlook

-In general it is really nice to be part of a successful open source project, which is widely used on many website spread all over the world.
-It is also a great possibility to get a good reputation in the developer community, and to establish interesting contacts with authorities in this community, which can be useful in the future career.
+In general it is really nice to be part of a successful open source project, which is widely used on many websites spread all over the world.
+It is also a great possibility to get a good reputation in the developer community, and to establish interesting contacts with authorities in this community, which can be useful in a future career.

 The work is not completely finished, mainly due to the lack of some missing functionality I supposed to already be there, like the retrieval of a node type